abl1v1on/django-APInime/README.md

 <br><br>

-## Example message about the release of a new episode
+## Example email message about the release of a new episode

 <div align="center">
     <img src="assets/example_email_message.png" width="450">